Roof Fall Protection Systems Services

 Industrial Carpenter Services

-The Defense Logistics Agency is soliciting proposals for Industrial Carpenter Services to support operations at the Andrew T. McNamara Headquarters Complex.
-This procurement involves providing comprehensive management, labor, supervision, tools, materials, and equipment necessary for interior and exterior building services, structured as an Indefinite-Delivery Indefinite-Quantity (IDIQ) contract with a minimum value of $5,000 and a maximum ceiling of $24,000,000.
+The Defense Logistics Agency (DLA) is seeking proposals for Industrial Carpenter Services to support operations at the Andrew T. McNamara Headquarters Complex.
+This procurement involves providing comprehensive management, labor, supervision, tools, materials, and equipment necessary for both interior and exterior building services, structured as an Indefinite-Delivery Indefinite-Quantity (IDIQ) contract with a minimum value of $5,000 and a maximum ceiling of $24 million.
 The contract will span a base year from February 28, 2026, to February 27, 2027, with four additional one-year options, emphasizing the importance of quality and compliance with industry standards.
-Proposals are due by December 8, 2025, and interested parties should contact Angela Mattox at angela.mattox@dla.mil for further information.
+Proposals are due by January 9, 2026, and must include five specific volumes for evaluation, with a site visit scheduled for November 20, 2025.
+Interested parties can contact Angela Mattox at angela.mattox@dla.mil for further information.